BDC Hamburger Icon

 What are the business uses for Microsoft Word?

-Considering that Microsoft Word has so many functions and features, it’s no wonder that people have started to utilize it more and more for their business operations.
+Considering that Microsoft Word has so many functions and features, it’s no wonder people have started to utilize it more and more for their business operations.

 “Writing official proposals and contracts is a big part of what I use MS Word for,” said Palfrey.
 “I also draft emails in MS Word to make sure the formatting and grammar/syntax is correct.”